wp-plugins/sexybookmarks/readme.txt

 == Frequently Asked Questions ==
+= I see blank spaces where icons used to be! =
+This means that whatever service was previously in that space has been removed from the plugin either permanently or temporarily as we work out bugs or incorporate upgraded functionality.
+To remove the blank space, simply follow the detailed instructions found on the actual [FAQ Page](http://sexybookmarks.net/documentation/faq#17).

 = My jQuery slider/fader doesn't work anymore! =
 Please disable both of the jQuery dependent options (auto-center and animate-expand) in the plugin options area.
 We are working on a solution to make the plugin FULLY compatible with ALL themes, but have not reached that point yet...
 Sorry.